joppuyo/acf-image-aspect-ratio-crop/README.md

 - WordPress 4.9 or later
 - PHP 5.6 or later
-- Advanced Custom Fields 5.8 or later (Pro or Free)
+- Advanced Custom Fields 5.9 or later (Pro or Free)

-## Compatiblity
+## Compatibility

-- Polylang Pro
+- Polylang Pro 2.9 or later
 - Enable Media Replace
 - WP Offload Media, Media Cloud and other plugins that move media files to remote location
+- WPML 4.3 or later

+## ACF version support policy

+ACF Image Aspect Ratio Crop will support the latest two minor versions of ACF, for example ACF 5.10.X and ACF 5.9.X.
+Bugfix releases of this plugin releases will be exempt from this policy.

 ## Frequently Asked Questions